voodoo/caveman-guide/src/content/book/00-personal-journey/index.md

 ## I Have Not Always Been a Caveman

-After trouble at work, and various illnesses (gout) I had a heart test called a catheterization.
+After difficulties at work and various illnesses (gout) I had a heart test called a catheterization.
 They use a thin flexible tube that is inserted into the femoral artery in the groin - and up into your heart.
 Ultimately I had 90% blockage the main artery - the widow maker [^1].
 I was told heart surgery was my only option.

 I'm a veteran - and the surgery was done at the VA.
 The care I received was way beyond expectations.
 But there were some complications.
 The surgery lasted 8 hours instead of 4.
 A quad bypass was scheduled but only a triple was completed.
 I learned years later that I defibbed (died) on the table.
 Afterwards I had a few issues, like kidney disfunction.
 All in all, I'm grateful.

+  > The Widow maker is a great movie.
+Get a CAC scan.
+It is the best, cheapest test you can get to diagnose heart disease.

 ## I'm a software developer, not a writer.

 Researching this book, I've run into multiple obstacles.

+- not being a writer 😛
 - white lies - things we were told that are just wrong
 - propaganda - aka marketing
 - government misrepresentations
 - outright lies
-- not being a writer 😛

 The landscape for finding truth has changed.
-Truth is a lie - and a lie is the truth.
 Things are upside down.
+Truth is a lie and a lie is the truth.

-I will try to distill what I've learned - and what I think I've learned.
+I will try to distill what I've learned - **and what I think I've learned**.
 It is a journey  that I think anyone can benefit from.

 ## The food pyramid